malickbax/MVC-tech-blog/README.md

-# MVC-tech-blog
+# MVC Tech Blog
 ## Description
+A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+App built following the MVC paradigm in its architectural structure with the technologies mentioned below.

 ## Technologies Used
 Technologies used to create this website include:
 - JavaScript
+- HTML
+- CSS
+- Handlebars.js as templating language
 - Bcrypt package
 - Dotenv package
-- Sequelize package
+- Sequelize as the ORM
+- Express-session for authentication
 - SQL
-- Express Handlebars
-- HTML
-- CSS

 ## Deployed URL
 https://kalafa-tech-blog.herokuapp.com/